SuadeLabs/fire/documentation/properties/type.md

 > loans and credit facilities to individuals resident in a Member State for personal, family or household consumption purposes.

 ### cd
 A **cd** is a non-negotiable, or not transferable, certificate of deposit.
+E.g. FDIC guaranteed CDs.
+See also [FINRA definition][https://www.finra.org/sites/default/files/InterpretationsFOR/p522384_0.pdf].
+For negotiable CDs, in particular in the context of trade finance, see the Security schema, which may be more applicable for your use case.

 ### commercial
 As outlined in [LCR][lcr] Article 13(2)(g)(iii):